 If I don’t give him a substantial snack, he is whining again by 4:30.
 And since I measure parental success with a whine-O-meter, the snack must be filling.
 Here are some snack choices that work for us.
 I won’t guarantee that they are mind-blowingly original, but sometimes it’s nice to have a reminder.
 I also don’t guarantee a whine-free afternoon.

 But look!
 There are 5, exactly the same as the number of afternoons in the school week.
 What a coincidence.

 Please note: I am not a food photographer!
 Ha.

 1. Homemade Power Bars.
 If your children expect a sweet treat after school try these.
-Made with dates (sometimes I use dried figs or apricots, too), they are as sweet as a cookie with none of the sugar.
+Made with dates (sometimes I use dried figs or apricots, too), they are as sweet as a cookie with none of the added sugar.
 These are also good to carry with you at school pick up time for immediate gratification of hungry tummies.
 Click here to find the recipe I posted earlier this year.

 2. Peanut Butter Apple, aka the “number apple” “letter apple” or “happy apple”, depending on the funny design I (or the kids) make with the raisins.
 Simply cut an apple in half, smear with nut butter and decorate with raisins.